-Lastly, we make the conservative assumption to assign the expenses of deploying 5G network infrastructure entirely to the teleoperated transport UCs that we study.
-In practice, MNOs may split such costs among a larger pool of applications and UCs (e.g., consumer ones such as infotainment for car passengers) that could share, to some extent, the same However, after infrastructure. our expert consultations, we found that the telecommunications industry does not exhibit enough confidence in the commercial prospects of such alternative UCs to assume that these alternative revenue sources will be available within the studied timelines and within the geographical areas that we consider for potential TO deployments.
+Lastly, we often start by considering the conservative assumption to assign the expenses of deploying 5G network infrastructure entirely to the teleoperated transport UCs that we study, an assumption that is subsequently relaxed in later steps of the analysis to show a more realistic setting and allow for the comparison between both cases, which - hypothetically can apply to different locations and/or at different points in time.
+In practice, MNOs may split such costs among a larger pool of applications and UCs (e.g., consumer ones such as infotainment for car passengers) that could share, to some extent, the same infrastructure.
+However, after our expert consultations, we found that the telecommunications industry does not exhibit enough confidence in the commercial prospects of such alternative UCs to assume that these alternative revenue sources will be available within the studied timelines and within the geographical areas that we consider for potential TO deployments.
 Section 3 will present several deployment scenarios and an evolutionary path for different UCs and deployments in different geographic settings.
 Earlier deployments are expected to become feasible in or around logistics hubs, such as port areas, within and across state borders.
 Later deployments will take place along highway corridors or waterways.
 All these represent areas where deploying infrastructure for constant coverage is expensive, and where user density is considerably lower than in urban areas.
 In addition, it must be considered that TO has strict needs in terms of latency, uplink bandwidth and reliability, and other UC may not share these specific network requirements.